 There is extra information saved about a subscriber in MailChimp’s merge-tags section.
 You can use these to boost your opening rates as much as you can.
 Especially, with the subscriber’s name in it.

 If MailChimp is proving to be a bad choice for you and you can’t increase your opening rates then you can always switch to a different emailing service.
 Some people have switched from MailChimp to Springbot and have seen a difference in their opening rates, the emails are going to inboxes more often.
+This will keep MailChimp from going to spam.

 What Are Spam Filters And How They Work